top of page

 Asking about the price, expected a rather large number, and was pleasantly surprised.
 I bought it!

-Since then it has been confirmed that it is a BOB film prop, and I have worn it ocassionally at events.
-However because of wearing the pack, signs of light wear began to show.
-Not wanting to cause anymore damage, decided to find a new reproduction T-5, so I didn't have to worry about causing wear and tear.
+Since then it has been confirmed that it is a BOB film prop, and I have worn it occasionally at events.
+However using the pack it has begun to show signs of light wear.
+Not wanting to cause anymore damage, decided to find a new reproduction T-5, so I didn't have to worry about causing damage.

 Searching the internet and online shops proved to be quite a task, as most reproductions are not accurate.
 I eventually found a manufacturer of museum quality T-5 parachutes.
 However, they are in the U.S.